3 Simple Ways to Check Your Dog For Fleas at Home

 Here’s a great video that covers using a flea comb and a white towel.

 2. Do a Visual Check for Fleas on Your Dog

 Adult fleas are small (1/16 – 1/8 inch) and they move fast.
-If your dog doesn’t have a heavy flea infestation you might not notice them without really looking.
-Your dogs coat thickness and color can make a visual check challenging.
-If you’ve ever tried to do a visual check on a black dog with thick fur mix I’m sure you know how difficult a visual test alone can be.
+If your dog doesn’t have a heavy flea infestation you probably won’t even notice them unless you’re actively looking.
+And again, your dogs coat color and thickness can make visual checks for fleas a challenge.
+If you’ve ever tried to do a visual check on a black dog with thick fur I’m sure you know how difficult a visual test alone can be.

 To perform a visual check have your dog lay on his side or back and start with his abdomen.
 If you spot any dark spots that look like dirt you’re likely looking at flea poop.
 Adult flea feces appear as specks of dirt on your dog that resemble black pepper.

 If you find what you suspect to be flea dirt on your dog grab a damp paper towel.
 Rub the towel over the specks to see if they change color.
 Flea feces turn reddish-brown when they get wet.